 A Doctor’s Guide To Coming Off HRT

-As HRT supplies are limited, many women are looking for a natural alternative.
-Suddenly stopping can bring on severe symptoms so this handy guide from my colleague Dr Tony Coope tells you how to do it simply and easily.
+If you are looking to transition from HRT, suddenly stopping can bring on withdrawal symptoms so Dr Tony Coope tells you how to do it simply and easily.

-Since the Women’s Health Initiative study ending in 2002, there has been an increasing number of studies confirming that bio-identical hormones are safer than, and superior to, their synthetic counterparts.
+Since the Women’s Health Initiative study ending in 2002, there has been an increasing number of studies confirming that bio-identical hormones are safer than their synthetic counterparts.

 The important aspect of this is not so much the oestrogen component, as ‘synthetic’ versions of this are not dissimilar to the body’s own 17beta oestradiol, but in the progestin components, which are different in their molecular structure to bioidentical progesterone.